Unified Object Detector for Different Modalities based on Vision Transformers: Results on SUN RGB-D dataset

-We first evaluate the performance of YONOD without inter modality mixing.
+We first evaluate the performance of UODDM without inter modality mixing.
 For this one, the model is trained based on both the RGB and DHS images.
 Our model architecture is the same as the simCrossTrans \cite{simCrossTrans_cite} work, which is using only the DHS image to train the model.
-We train a RGB images only model based on the same network to compare with the YONOD one's performance. \\
+We train a RGB images only model based on the same network to compare with the UODDM one's performance.

-The performance based on the mAP50 on the SUNRGBD79 can be found in Figure \ref{fig:main_res}.
-From the result, we can see the YONOD can achieve excellent performance when testing on both RGB and DHS images.
-We can also observe that YONOD on DHS images' performance is significantly improved compared to the DHS only model.
-The DHS images' performance boosting should be benefited from the inter modality transfer learning from the RGB images.
-The cost of the DHS performance boosting is slightly performance reduce on the RGB images.
-Overall, the YONOD's performance is promising as only one model can work for different modalities.
-It is more efficient than maintain two architectures or one architectures with two different weights.
-This is especially meaningful for robotics and edge devices.
-We can build a smoothly perception system when change from day time to night time for robotics if our system is deployed.
-More results can be found in Table \ref{rgb_dhs} for our YONOD and single modality only models.
-Similar conclusion can be observed from the result.\\
+The performance evaluation of our proposed UODDM approach, measured in terms of mean average precision (mAP50), on the SUNRGBD79 dataset is presented in Figure \ref{fig:main_res}.
+The results show that the UODDM model performs exceptionally well on both RGB and DHS images.
+Additionally, it is evident that the UODDM model significantly outperforms the DHS-only model in terms of performance on DHS images, which can be attributed to the inter-modality transfer learning from the RGB images.
+However, this performance improvement on DHS images comes at a slight cost of performance reduction on RGB images.
+Nevertheless, the UODDM model's overall performance is promising as it is a single model that can handle different modalities, making it more efficient than maintaining two separate architectures or a single architecture with two different sets of weights.
+This efficiency is particularly valuable for robotics and edge devices, where a seamless perception system can be built, even when transitioning from daytime to nighttime scenarios.
+Table \ref{rgb_dhs} provides additional results for our UODDM and single-modality models, reinforcing the same conclusions.\\